andydeforest/name-that-player/README.md

 # Name That Player
 Name That Player is a baseball player guessing game based on historical season statistics.
 A user is presented with hitting and/or pitching statistics of a former or current MLB player, and must deduce who it is based on the data.
-Players are allowed unlimited tries at guessing thhe correct player.
+Players are allowed unlimited tries at guessing the correct player.

 ## Installation